PTCB / Credentials / Certificate / Billing and Reimbursement

 2. Once your application is approved, you will receive an email with your authorization to schedule your exam.

-The Billing and Reimbursement Certificate Exam is administered through online proctored testing and in-person at more than 1,400 Pearson Professional Centers nationwide, including more than 100 military on-base sites.
+The Billing and Reimbursement Certificate Exam is administered through online proctored testing and in-person at more than 1,400 Pearson Test Centers nationwide, including more than 100 military on-base sites.

 Prepare for Your Exam